oblac/jodd-site/beta.md

 -----
 make-toc:no
 -----
-# What's comming next?
+# What's coming next?

 ## Next Release

-We continue to improve things...
-3.4.5 comes with some important fixes and improvements.

-We are also updating our documentation... so please be patient :)

-Stay tuned!
+We are already making plans for **v3.4.6**.
+Just hope this all make sense:) Stay tuned!

 ## Code coverage increase